 All pen bloggers are regularly asked their opinion on the "best pens" for various purposes.
 Building on my own responses to these questions and several blog posts I've written over the past couple of years, I created the following reference guide.
 Your mileage may vary with these recommendations: there's no substitute for your own personal preference and experience.
 Buying and trying lots of pens is the fun part of this hobby!
-Where possible, I've linked to both my review of the recommended pen and a purchasing option.
+Where possible, I've linked to both my review of the recommended pen and a purchasing option (some of which are affiliate links).
 If I've not reviewed a specific pen, I've linked to someone else's review that I find well-written and reliable.

 Best Fountain Pens for Beginners